RaduSefuLaGithub/Nerdvana_Pegasus_2024_FutureEngineers/Nerdvana_Pegasus_2024-main/README.md

 Where to buy the drive motor: https://raisingrobots.com/product/lego-technic-medium-angular-motor/

 As I mentioned, a gear connected to the motor drives a series of gears located at the base of the robot.
 When the gears are properly aligned, this setup ensures that both wheels rotate in the same direction.
-Below is the explaination of the rack:
+Below is the explaination of the rack when the motor rotates counter clockwise:

 ![Rack Explanation](./images/Rack_Explained.jpg "Rack Explanation")